Easter: Part Two

 Easter means that though the world is full of crosses and cruelty, though it seems that humanity has given up on God – God has not and will not give up on us.

-Easter means the mystery of resurrection, of renaissance – which does not mean resuscitation.
+Easter is the mystery of resurrection, of revolution, of renaissance – which does not mean mere resuscitation.
 As the Easter stories make clear, Jesus’ risen body is a mystery.
 He appears – and disappears.
 He has breakfast.
 He says, “do not hold on to me.”
 He says, “Touch me.”